 How do crumple zones work?

-While the design and implementation techniques have changed over the years, the concept behind Béla Barényi initial idea has not.
-Barényi wanted to see if certain parts of the vehicle - specifically, the front and rear, could be built in such a way to absorb kinetic energy.
+While the design of a car crumple zone and implementation techniques have changed over the years, the concept behind Béla Barényi initial idea has not.
+Barényi wanted to see if certain parts of the vehicle - specifically, the front and rear, could be built in a way which would enable it to absorb kinetic energy.

 Consequently, the midsection of the car is often referred to as the passenger cell or safety cell.
-This is the section that the crumple zones physics serve to protect.
+This is the area that the crumple zones physics serve to protect.

-This is important during a crash.
-As mentioned previously, sudden braking or stopping can cause a wave of kinetic energy.
-In the case of collisions, this can cause objects, such as walls and other vehicles, to push into your car, risking harm to you and your passengers.
-The crumple zone serves to absorb this energy, preventing harm as much as possible.
+Why is this so important during a crash?
+Any sudden act of braking or stopping typically causes a wave of kinetic energy.
+In the case of collisions, this wave of energy may push parts of a car and objects, such as walls and other vehicles, into your car, risking harm to you and your passengers.
+The crushzone serves to absorb this energy, preventing harm to the passenger cell as much as possible.

-Originally, this design revolved around longitudinal components.
-These were supported by supports at the front and rear end of the vehicle, curved to encourage physical deformation, rather than passing the full kinetic energy of a collision into the safety cell.
+Originally, crumple zone design was based on longitudinal components.
+The construction of the front and rear ends of the vehicle included supports that were curved to encourage a certain kind of physical deformation, instead of transferring the full kinetic energy of a collision into the safety cell.

-Further designs included additional ribs, both horizontally and vertically, to help create a shock-absorbing ‘cage’ around the passenger cell.
-In this way, what cannot be absorbed can potentially be redistributed, preventing any particular build up of energy.
+Further designs also included additional ribs, installed both horizontally and vertically, to help create a shock-absorbing ‘cage’ around the passenger cell.
+In this way, chances are that any potentially remaining energy that does not get absorbed can be redistributed, preventing significant energy build-ups.

-As you might have guessed by the name, crumple zones in cars still take on a lot of damage.
-In most cases, this is unrepairable.
-Yet it is better to replace your car then suffer extensive injuries during a collision.
+Knowing how crumple zones work, you are surely aware that they take on a lot of damage.
+In many cases, this damage is unrepairable.
+Obviously, though, it is better to replace your car then suffer extensive injuries during a collision.

-Depending on the force of the impact, the can sometimes be repaired.
+Depending on the force of the impact, the damage can sometimes be repaired.

-After a collision the possibility of repair depends on both the force of the impact and the design of the respective system.
-The large steel or aluminium parts of the car, such as the engine and framework, are designed to withhold any damage, while other parts are designed to be crumped and will need to be replaced, if possible.
+After a collision, the chances to get the car repaired depends on both the force of the impact and the design of the safety system.
+Large steel or aluminium parts, such as the engine and framework, are designed to withhold any damage, while other parts are designed to crumple and these will typically need to be replaced.
 As a result, while the crumple zone may very well keep you safe from harm, it does not guarantee the car will remain in a drivable state.

-In extreme cases, when the bodywork is severely damaged and even the engine and framework have been unable to resist the complete impact, the car might be beyond repair.
+In extreme cases, when the bodywork is severely damaged and even the engine and framework have been unable to resist the complete impact, the car might be impossible to repair.

 Similarly, throughout racing history, there have been attempts to decrease the impact from the track itself.
-While car on car collisions won’t be affected, many tracks often experiment with foam padding or old tyres around walls and corners of the track.
-The idea here is that these softer materials will help to further lessen the blow, passing less energy onto the crumple zone in the first place.
+While car-to-car collisions can’t be affected, tracks have different forms of extra protection such as foam padding or old tyres around walls and corners of the track.
+The idea here is that these softer materials will help to further lessen the blow, acting like a cushion and passing less energy onto the crumple zone in the first place.

 Motorsports, such as Formula 1, actively use softer border materials and open spaces to help lessen the impact.

-This is also why, where possible, corners often have large open expanses of rough terrain before the barrier.
-In the case of steering out or something else going wrong, this terrain, unlike smooth tarmac, will offer rolling resistance, helping to slow the vehicle down before impact.
+This is also why, wherever possible, corners usually have large open expanses of rough terrain before the barrier.
+In the case of steering out or something else going wrong, this terrain, unlike smooth tarmac, will offer rolling resistance, helping to slow the vehicle down before the impact force hits.

-In short, the crumple zone is built-in to all modern car designs and is not something you can change.
-That being said, it does still rely on driving physicals, which you can be used to improve the usefulness of the crumple zone.
+Basically, the crumple zone is a built-in safety feature in all modern car designs and is not something you can choose or change.
+It may differ across various car models but all crash zones strongly rely on driving physics.
+That means time and speed are involved - and they can be used to improve the functionality and effectiveness of the crumple zone.

-Specifically, Newton’s Second Law of Motion defines force as mass x acceleration.
-As such, a faster speed has more force.
-Likewise, less acceleration will result in less force.
-As a result, a crumple zone doesn’t just absorb the force, it actively seeks to decelerate the vehicle to lessen the forces exerted on the vehicle as a whole.
+Specifically, Newton’s Second Law of Motion defines force as mass times acceleration.
+As such, faster speeds have more force and less acceleration will result in less force.
+In fact, a crumple zone works to absorb the force, but at the same it also actively seeks to decelerate the vehicle to lessen the forces exerted on the vehicle as a whole.

-Since deceleration is important, quick and reactive braking times will also help improve this.
+Since deceleration is important in car accidents, quick and reactive braking times will also provide more safety.
 Today, many vehicles feature automatic braking systems for this purpose.
 Of course, there are situations where braking ahead of time simply isn’t possible.
-Yet, even here, high quality car tyres could still help improve efficiency.
+Yet, even here, high quality car tyres can still help improve the efficiency.

-Specifically, strong grip will help keep the car connected with the road.
+Specifically, a strong grip will help keep the car connected with the road surface.
 It goes without saying that this will also depend on the weather conditions at the time.
-Wet weather can cause aquaplaning, which creates a layer between the tyres and road, which will negate this usefulness.
+In wet weather a layer between the tyres and road can be formed causing aquaplaning and impeding crumple zones’ usefulness.
 Likewise, in more severe weather, winter tyres ensure good grip, which certainly proves valuable in these circumstances.